StefanZoerner/streamdeck-squeezebox/README.md

 ## Overview

-The following image shows all actions in a profile.
-Most of them used mor than once.
+The following image shows all actions of this plugin in a profile.
+Most of the actions used more than once, especially the one for album art.

 ![All actions in a profile](docs/img/all_actions_in_profile.png)